basecamp/omakub/README.md

 ## Origin and context

 Omakub was started by me, David Heinemeier Hansson, to streamling my own Linux box boostrapping, as well as to [help our technical employees at 37signals switch to Linux](https://world.hey.com/dhh/linux-as-the-new-developer-default-at-37signals-ef0823b7).
 That's very much a specific context where Ruby on Rails, web development tooling, and commercial services all intermingle.
-There's amble room to broaden that context to provide the same benefits to many other web developer communities (many of which are also dominated by a Mac bias).
+There's ample room to broaden that context to provide the same benefits to many other web developer communities (many of which are also dominated by a Mac bias).
 But that expansion will be carefully managed to stay with The Omakase Spirit.
 Rather install a few more tools than litter the project with endless configuration points.
 In the end, every tool preconfigured can be postconfigured in a different direction.

 ## Future ideas